Papaya (1 Medium (5 1/8 Inches Long X 3 Inches Dia)) and Rice Idli (Hommade) (1 Serving)

 Pair with Protein

-Consume a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts like almonds alongside your meal to help slow down the absorption of sugars.
+Include a source of protein such as Greek yogurt, cottage cheese, or a boiled egg with your meal.
+Protein can help slow down the absorption of carbohydrates.

 Add Fiber

-Incorporate high-fiber foods like lentils, chickpeas, or vegetables such as broccoli or spinach to your meal to aid in controlling blood sugar spikes.
+Incorporate high-fiber foods such as leafy greens, broccoli, or lentils alongside your meal to aid in controlling blood sugar.

 Stay Hydrated